 For skiing and snowboarding, Mountain High offers a deep range of lessons for first-timers.
-January is Learn to Ski month here, too, with plenty of discounts for bundled classes.
+January is Learn to Ski & Snowboard Month, too, with plenty of discounts for bundled classes.

 Rock Climb at Snow Summit

-Kids can scale new heights on the 30-foot rock climbing wall at Snow Summit’s Base Camp.
+Kids can scale new heights on the 30-foot rock climbing wall year round at Snow Summit’s Base Camp.
 Once they’re helmeted and harnessed, kids can test their strength, determination, and fear of heights as they ascend easy or challenging routes to the top of the rock tower.
 Buy a ticket for a onetime climb or an Adventure Pass for all-day climbing.
-The Base Camp’s new Summit Kids Center, meanwhile, has become the new nerve center for families visiting the resort.
-The new 3,000-square-foot learning center offers streamlined access to rentals, tickets, and kid lessons.
+The Base Camp’s Adventure Academy, meanwhile, has become the nerve center for families visiting the resort.
+The 3,000-square-foot learning center offers streamlined access to rentals, tickets, and kid lessons.

 Snow-covered peaks in winter, gushing waterfalls in spring, wildflower meadows and glistening lakes in summer, vibrant colors in fall—this is a land of dramatic and wild beauty.
 World-class mountain resorts circling turquoise-blue Lake Tahoe, and at Mammoth Lakes cater to all, with scenic ski trails in winter and trails and vistas in summer.